LostandConfusedStudent/Code-Refactor/README.md

 # HW1
 Homework for week 1

-Replaced div tags with header, footer, section, or article tags;
+Replaced div tags with header, footer, section, or article tags

-Changed elements in CSS to match id's in HTML file;
+Changed elements in CSS to match id's in HTML file

-Added alt attributes to images;
+Added alt attributes to images

 Link: